 The Associate Degree Nursing program exists to prepare students to enter the health care delivery system as registered nurses.
-The program provides a gateway for entry into the health care system at the basic level of technical nursing.
-The program is based on the community college philosophy that each applicant who meets entry requirements should be given the opportunity to achieve this goal.
-In so doing the faculty and the students share the responsibility for learning.
-Learning, as a continuous process, takes place within the individual student.
-Basic technical nursing practice incorporates clinical application of a broad base of knowledge and skill with utilization of the nursing process.
-Competence is evaluated jointly by faculty and student continuously and at specific intervals.
-Evaluation occurs within the clinical area and within the base of knowledge.
-Emphasis is placed on providing an opportunity for the development of the potentialities of the whole person.
+The program provides a gateway for entry into the health care system at the technical level of nursing.
+The program is based on the community philosophy that each applicant who meets entry requirements should be given the opportunity to achieve this goal.
+The faculty and the students share the responsibility for learning.
+Learning is a continuous process which takes place within the individual students.
+Nursing practice incorporates clinical application of a broad base of knowledge and skill with utilization of the nursing process.
 Clinical experiences in various community health care agencies are incorporated into the nursing curriculum.
 These experiences are under the direction of the instructors of nursing and are planned to meet individual learning needs.
-Graduates of the program are eligible to write the State Board Test Pool Examination to become registered nurses.
+Evaluation occurs within the clinical area and within the base of knowledge.
+Competence is evaluated jointly by faculty and student continuously and at specific intervals.